13milliseconds/list.artcritical.com/README.md

 A modern art listing tool for the art magazine artcritical

 ## Tools used
-Nodejs, React, React Router, Flux
+Nodejs, React, React Router, Flux, Express

 Webpack, Babel